 The Kimberley Schools Project (KSP) is a collaboration between the Department of Education, Catholic Education Western Australia, the Association of Independent Schools Western Australia and the Department of Primary Industries and Regional Development.
-It provides $25 million of Royalties for Regions funding from 2018 through to 2022 to accelerate and intensify new and existing strategies to address low education outcomes in the Kimberley, underpinning broader economic and social development in the region.
-An additional funding commitment was made in May 2022 to extend the program for a further five years.
+The Project commenced as a $25 million, Royalties for Regions funding investment from 2018 through to 2022.
+Through the Project, the Department has worked to customise and better support existing strategies to accelerate all children’s learning, and in particular Aboriginal students’ progress, in Kimberley schools and communities.

 The need for the project was initially identified in the Kimberley Development Commission’s 2036 and Beyond: A Regional Investment Blueprint for the Kimberley.
 The project is also one of ten priority actions in the Regional Services Reform Unit’s Resilient Families, Stronger Communities roadmap.